-I have had many years experience as a musician performing in many high-pressure situations and know very well the difficulties and negative feelings that can take over under this pressure.
+I have had many years experience performing as a musician under high pressure and know just how devastating it can be when anxiety and negative feelings take over and sabotage your efforts.

 Training, qualifications & experience

-trained initially to work as a psychodynamic counsellor in counselling agencies. , I went on to complete my postgraduate diploma in psychodynamic counselling as a private practitioner.
+Trained initially to work as a psychodynamic counsellor in counselling agencies. , I went on to complete my postgraduate diploma in psychodynamic psychotherapy as a private practitioner.
 I am an accredited member of the British Psychoanalytic Council.
-I work at the Enfield Counselling Service and have a private practice in the Barnet and Enfield areas, as well as offering remote online and telephone sessions.
+I work private practice in the Barnet and Enfield areas, as well as offering remote online and telephone sessions.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.